annab4093/blog-hw/posts/hsmeas1.md

 ![James Turrell’s Roden Crater (Land Art)](hsme/RodenCrater.jpg) Turrell’s transformation of a volcanic crater into a celestial observatory frames the sky as a living canvas.
-The controlled apertures and shifting light create moments where the heavens seem to descend, evoking sacred awe.
-Chambers frame celestial events and colour fields so the sky feels tactile.
-The visitor loses horizon cues and vertiginously merges with the cosmos.
+The controlled apertures and light from above create moments where the heavens seem to descend, evoking sacred awe.
+Chambers frame celestial events and colour fields so the sky feels tactile and within closer distant.
+The visitor loses horizon cues and are encouraged to perceive the space vertically, in this way, the height creates the sense of sublime.

 ## The Sagrada Família (Architecture)